 Figure 2 displays the scanning electron micrographs (SEM) of the surface of tablet formulation F6.
-The micrographs indicate that the surface of the matrix tablet became highly porous after dissolution.
+The micrographs indicate that the surface of the matrix tablet became highly porous after the dissolution.

-Figure 2: Scanning electron micrographs of tablet formulation F6 (A) before and (B) 6 h after dissolution
+Figure 2: Scanning electron micrographs of tablet formulation F6 before (A) and 6 h after (B) dissolution